 Mango and Sticky Rice (Khao Niao Mamuang, ข้าวเหนียวมะม่วง)

 The best known of Thai desserts and one to make up for the Kingdom’s lack of choice (Here for Top 10 Thai Sweet Treats).
 While fresh mango alone is delicious enough; when matched with coconut sticky rice, drizzles of coconut syrup and sprinkles of toasted mung beans, the Mango Sticky Rice is unstoppable.
-Sweet, slightly salty and all round delicious.
+Sweet, slightly salty and all-around delicious.
 What perfects Mango Sticky Rice is the balance of salty where the sticky rice base has first been soaked in coconut milk, sugar and salt before steaming in pandan leaves.
 The freshly cut sweet mango, then placed on top before additions of coconut syrup and mung beans (or occasional sesame seeds).
-Mango Sticky Rice is best found at food courts and occasionally at Bangkok street food stalls.
+Mango Sticky Rice is best found in food courts and occasionally at Bangkok street food stalls.
 Expect to pay 40 Baht up.

 Ya Dong Liquor (ยาดอง)

-Ya dong is a herb infused liquor made from local Lao Khao (white spirit) and a number of health enhancing herbs.
+Ya dong is a herb infused liquor made from local Lao Khao (white spirit) and a number of health-enhancing herbs.
 The liquor ‘Lao Khao’ is favoured by the folk of rural Thailand and accounts for 2/3 Thailand’s alcohol consumption.
 When mixed to Yaa Dong this potent concoction was in fact used as a medicine and blood tonic and is rumoured to enhance libido and boost strength.
 You can find these roadside vendors in the evening hours setting up shop for local after work labourers.
 Take a seat and throw back a shot or two or take some to go in a reused liquor or energy drink bottle.
 Yaa Dong comes served with a salt, chilli and sugar dip (prik glua) and sour, unripe mango (mamuang priew) and I like to think of it as Thailand’s answer to the tequila shooter.
 The pictured Ya Dong stall sits opposite my condo and is run by a local lady-boy.
-Yaa Dong is found at stand alone Bangkok Street Food stalls and costs 30 baht for a small red bull bottle (150ml) filled with Ya Dong.
+Yaa Dong is found at stand-alone Bangkok Street Food stalls and costs 30 baht for a small red bull bottle (150ml) filled with Ya Dong.
 Here for full post on Yaa Dong.

 Tom Yum (Hot and Sour Soup, ต้มยำ)